What are SSH security best practices? How to SSH properly and improve the security of your SSH model using nothing but OpenSSH?

 In the recently released Teleport 4.3, we have completely redesigned the UI.
 To do so, it was important to create a healthy relationship between designers and developers on the team.

-Teleport is an open source Linux server that allows you to easily implement SSH best practices.
+Teleport allows easy implementation of SSH best practices.
 Here is a video that takes a deep dive into how Teleport works.

 The Zero Trust approach to SSH and security is based not on where you are, but who you are, making it possible to access resources in cloud-native, hybrid cloud, or legacy environments securely.